Navigating Planar Topologies in Near-Optimal Space and Time: Our Contribution in Context

+In this paper we are interested in the representation of Ferres et al.~\cite{FFSGHN18}, which extends Tur\'an's encoding with $o(m)$ extra bits in order to support efficient navigation operations.
+They list neighbors in optimal time, and show how to list all the edges of a face in optimal time as well.
+However, computing degrees requires (any) time in $\omega(1)$ and determining adjacency of two nodes requires (any) time in $\omega(\log n)$.
+Compared to other more efficient representations, however, Tur\'an's encoding is interesting because it includes an explicit representation of both the plane embedding and of its dual, that is, one can directly refer to faces and pose queries on them.
+We use this feature to extend the set of primitives so as to support a full set of topological queries, formed by all the operations listed in Table~\ref{tab:model}.
+Moreover, we improve their performance for adjacency and related queries to any time in $\omega(1)$.

-\nue{ A preliminary result essentially hinted in previous work \cite{FFSGHN18}, Lemma~\ref{lem:nodeface}, sorts out a number of simple queries (all [123].[ab]) in constant time.} Our main result is Lemma~\ref{lem:neigh}, which shows how to determine if two given nodes are connected by an edge (1.c) in time $O(\frac{\log\log m}{\log\log\log m})$, adding only $o(m)$ bits to the main structure.
-The same procedure on the dual graph, Lemma~\ref{lem:dualneigh}, determines in the same time if two given faces share an edge (1.d, a variant of the standard query \texttt{intersects}). \nue{Another consequence of Lemma~\ref{lem:nodeface}} is Lemma~\ref{lem:listnodesorfaces}, which extends previous work \cite{FFSGHN18} listing the neighbors of a node (3.c, {\tt GetNodeEdges}) in optimal time to list the faces incident on a node (3.e) and, by duality, list the faces or edges bordering a face (3.d, {\tt ST\_GetFaceEdges}) and the nodes bordering a face (3.f), all in optimal time.
-We also extend previous results \cite{FFSGHN18} that count the edges incident on a node (4.a) in any time in $\omega(1)$ to count nodes, edges, or faces incident on a node or bordering a face (4.b).
+A warmup result essentially hinted by Ferres et al., our Lemma~\ref{lem:nodeface}, sorts out a number of simple queries (all [123].[ab]) in constant time.
+A consequence of Lemma~\ref{lem:nodeface} is Lemma~\ref{lem:listnodesorfaces}, which extends the algorithm of Ferres et al.\ listing the neighbors of a node (3.c, {\tt GetNodeEdges}) in optimal time to list the faces incident on a node (3.e) and, by duality, to list the faces or edges bordering a face (3.d, {\tt ST\_GetFaceEdges}) and the nodes bordering a face (3.f), all in optimal time.
+We also extend their results that count the edges incident on a node (4.a) in $\omega(1)$ time to count nodes, edges, or faces incident on a node or bordering a face (4.b).

-Finally, our solution to determine if a given node is in the frontier of a given face (2.c) is costlier, in $\omega(\log m)$, and that to determine if two given nodes border the same face (1.e) or if two given faces share some node (1.f, a variant of query {\tt intersects}) cost even more, in $\omega(\sqrt{m}\log m)$. \nue{The last two solutions build on Lemmas~\ref{lem:neigh} and \ref{lem:dualneigh}, and we conjecture that their times cannot be easily improved.}
+Our first main result is Lemma~\ref{lem:neigh}, which exploits orientation of edges to determine if two given nodes are connected by an edge (1.c) in any time in $\omega(1)$, adding only $o(m)$ bits to the main structure.
+The same procedure on the dual graph, Lemma~\ref{lem:dualneigh}, determines in the same time if two given faces share an edge (1.d, a variant of the standard query \texttt{intersects}).
+Our second main result is Lemma~\ref{lem:nodesfaces}, which builds on Lemma~\ref{lem:neigh} to determine if a given node is in the frontier of a given face (2.c) in any time in $\omega(1)$, by defining a new graph where faces become nodes as well.
+Determining if two given nodes border the same face (5.a) or if two given faces share some node (5.b, a variant of query {\tt intersects}) is costlier, $\omega(\sqrt{m})$.